-Our KIDLY community and Parent Testers have sent us so many wonderful suggestions for reading and research about race, injustice and diversity.
-Please keep them coming.
+Over the past months, our KIDLY community and Parent Testers have sent us loads of wonderful suggestions for teaching kids about race, injustice and diversity.
+Please keep them coming!

 The AntiRacist Baby - introduces the youngest readers and the grown-ups in their lives to the concept and power of antiracism.

 Ezra Jack Keats’s books about Peter - The Snowy Day, A Letter to Amy, Hi, Cat! and Whistle for Willie.

 I Am So Brave! - celebrates the feats of growing out of toddlerhood with courage and success.

 It’s Okay To Be Different - acceptance, understanding and confidence in an accessible, child-friendly format, featuring Todd Parr's trademark bold, bright colours and silly scenes.

 Little People Big Dreams: Rosa Parks - discover the incredible life of Rosa Parks, the "Mother of the Freedom Movement".